Home

 Life Cycle of Green June Beetle

 Green June beetles have a one year life cycle.
-The female beetle looks for soils rich in organic matter to lay her eggs.
+The female beetle looks for organic matter or fertile soils to lay her eggs.
 Soils with decaying manure, litter, leaves, stray or hay make good prospects for the female beetle.

-The eggs hatch in about two weeks and the young larva begin moving and feeding in the soil.
+The eggs hatch in about two weeks and the larva start feeding immediately.
 In the fall, as temperatures begin to drop, the larva will have reached their full size.
-It over-winters deeper in the soil and becomes active again in the spring.
+As winter approaches it will dig below the freeze point and hibernate.
+In the spring it will again move upward to the surface.
 In April and May it will form a small chamber in preparation to pupate.
 Pupation generally lasts for two to three weeks.
-After pupation the adult beetle will remain in the soil for a week or two longer.
-Only then will it emerge as an adult and repeat the cyce.
-Different locations will have different peak flight times, but it is generally from June to July.
+The adult beetle will then emerge as a winged adult.
+June and July is the most common flight times, but may vary with locations.

 Unlike their June bug cousins, Green June beetles fly during the day and burrow into the soil at night.